himanshuk-dev/my-portfolio/README.md

 <h1>MY Portfolio</h1>

 Hello!
-Thank you for isiting my profile.
+Thank you for visiting my profile.
 This is my first project where I created my portfolio using CSS, HTML and interactive design.

 The layout changes based on the view port of area depedning on which device you are seeing it on.